 Another consideration is to make sure that there aren’t tons of other rental properties in that specific area.
 If there are, make sure that your home offers something the others don’t.
 If your property is generic, and just like the others, you need to find a different rental property to invest in.

 Be sure to have a “For Rent” sign in the front yard.
 So many properties are rented this way.
+It also takes five minutes, and doesn’t cost you a dime.
 People who have a friend, a friend of a friend, or a family member, are always on the lookout for them when they know they need a rental.
 However, they aren’t going to go out on a limb for the person and search apartments.
 They are more than willing to write a phone number down when they are driving and see an available property.
 Even more important, is to list the price next to the phone number.
 If they don’t see the price next to it, they usually won’t go to the effort of calling.

 The internet is your best source to advertise these days.
 Add a “For Rent” sign with the phone number and price.
 There are many times that people see a phone number without the price, and ignore it altogether because its a hassle.